CompuTec/computec-docs/docs/pdc/user-guide/task-activities/overview.md

 ![Properties for Operation](./media/task-activities/properties-for-operation.webp)

-Using form settings, you can define which columns (and in what order) are displayed here.
+Using form settings, you can define which columns (and their order) are displayed here.
 Click [here](../../administrator-guide/setting-up-the-application/overview.md) to find out more.

-Specific Operation Property can have a particular value assigned to it in Manufacturing Order.
-This value can be numeric (e.,g. more than 10, equal to 10) or word (e.,g. for color: yellow, green, red).
+Specific Operation Property can have a predefined value assigned in the Manufacturing Order.
+This value can be numeric (e.g., more than 10, equal to 10) or in text (e.g., color: yellow, green, red).
 In the example below, there is value *advanced* for property *Gluing type*:

 ![Operation Properties Values](./media/task-activities/operation-properties-values.webp)

-On the property form in CompuTec PDC, you have the values assigned in SAP B1 displayed:
+On the property form in CompuTec PDC, values assigned in the SAP Business One are displayed:

 ![Operation Properties Form](./media/task-activities/operation-property-form.webp)

-Those are predefined planned values.
-You can confirm that these are correct on production (by checking the Checked checkbox and clicking the Save icon).
-You can also change the values if real properties differ from planned ones:
+These are predefined planned values.
+You can confirm their accuracy during production by checking the Checked "checkbox" and clicking the "Save" icon.
+Alternatively, you can update the values if the actual properties differ from the planned ones:

 ![Planned and Current Values](./media/task-activities/planned-and-current-values.webp)

-In the example above, current v, values differ from planned: Employee decided to use simple Gluing type instead of a planned advanced one.
+In the example above, the current values differ from the planned ones: the employee opted for a simple gluing type instead of the planned advanc

-To record the set value, click the Save icon at the bottom of the Operation Properties form.
+To record the updated value, click the "Save" icon at the bottom of the Operation Properties form.

-Operation properties values recorded from CompuTec PDC level for specific Manufacturing Order Operation can be viewed in SAP B1:
+Operation properties values recorded from CompuTec PDC level for specific Manufacturing Order Operation can be viewed in SAP Business One:

 :::info Path
     Production → Manufacturing Order → Manufacturing Orders → Operations tab → Operations tab → [Operation context menu]